SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-08-04-python-virtual-environments-with-venv.md

 > TIP: Sometimes there's no need to create a new repository per project.
 For instance, if you are a data scientist crunching some numbers here and there you may want to use the same virtual environment without paying too much attention to what is the python or package versions.
 For those cases create virtual environments in your home directory like `mkdir ~/.venvs && python -m venv ~/.venvs/data_science`, and activate with `source ~/.venvs/data_science/bin/activate`.
 {: .prompt-tip }

-# Install and pin dependencies on a virtual environment
+# Install and pin dependencies on a virtual environment with pip

 Once created a virtual environment, the most common is to install your dependencies.
 No matter what you do in python, it's 99% probable that you need an external package.
 In command line you can just `pip install package` whatever dependency specifying the version so that another developer can reproduce your code with exactly the same results.
 The same could be applied for services (e.g. REST APIs) for which need to be shut down, deleted and rebuilt and started.
 For this reason we must pin dependencies for reproducible outcomes, we do that with a file called `requirements.txt`.